CantoLang/cantolang-site/docs/leisurely_tour.md

       public page index = "<h1>Hello, World.</h1>"
   }

 The above code defines a web site called <code>hello</code>.
-(A Fun program is automatically a web site.)
-The <code>{</code> and <code>}</code> delimit a code block, which is a block containing Fun statements.
+(A Canto program is automatically a web site.)
+The <code>{</code> and <code>}</code> delimit a code block, which is a block containing Canto statements.
 This particular block contains a single statement, a definition of a page called <code>index</code>, the default home page for the site.